-Binding of the dissertation
+Binding of the project

-Doctoral students will submit five (5) unbound copies of the dissertation, on white, (at least) 20 pound, 25% rag, acid-free bond paper, to the appropriate office.
+Masters' students will submit one (1) bound copy of the project, on white, (at least) 20 pound, 25% rag, acid-free bond paper, to the Division of Graduate Studies.
 Photocopies should be made only from the original.
-The appropriate office will be responsible for binding these copies.
-Two bound copies will be deposited in the University Library, one bound copy will be sent to the Department and two bound copies will be returned to the student.
-Students may request additional copies of the dissertation to be bound at their own expense.
+Spiral binding is a suitable method for meeting this requirement.
+This copy will be deposited in the University Library.

-Graduation Clearnace
+Graduation Clearance